 This chapter will describe the impact of the telemark generation on Northwest skiing.
 Skiers during the 1970s and 80s ventured farther into the mountains than ever before and came to appreciate the legacy of wilderness passed on by the generation of the Hesseys.
 As one who started backcountry skiing in the mid-1970s, I'll recall some of my own experiences during this time and describe the unique beauty of our Northwest mountains on skis.

 In March, 1958, Dan Evans had a close call in the mountains.
 Evans was in a group of eight skiers scouting the proposed Crystal Mountain ski area.
 The group triggered an avalanche, and fortunately Evans was near the edge of the slide and escaped without injury.
 Ironically, the two most experienced avalanche men in the party, both professional snow rangers, were taken for the longest rides in the avalanche.
 One was injured, and Evans and his friends administered first aid and helped transport the man to the road on a makeshift sled.
 It was a lucky thing that none of the eight skiers was buried that day.
-Though no one could have known it then, the citizens of Washington had a special reason to be thankful, because Dan Evans would later become one of the state's most popular governors and its U.S. senator.
+Though no one could have known it then, the citizens of Washington had a special reason to be thankful, because Dan Evans would later become one of the state's most popular governors and serve a term as one of its U.S. senators.

 The record of avalanches in the Northwest stretches back to the 1890s, when miners near Monte Cristo were regularly trapped by crushing snows.
 In 1910, the worst avalanche disaster in American history took place at Wellington below Stevens Pass.
 Two trains were blocked by slides for nearly a week, during which time snowflakes "the size of soda crackers" fell and accumulated at up to a foot an hour.
 When the falling snow turned to rain, a snow slab a half mile long by a quarter mile wide and twenty feet deep released, sweeping the two trains into a ravine and burying them.
 Ninety-six people died.
 Other major tragedies followed, including the 1939 avalanche on Mount Baker that killed six Bellingham College students and the 1971 slide at the Yodelin ski area that buried two cabins and killed four.
 Today, skiers, climbers, and snowmobilers continue to be caught, and at least one avalanche fatality has been recorded each winter in most recent years.